Kong/docs.konghq.com/app/_hub/inigo/inigo/overview/_index.md

 ## Using the plugin

-- Go to [Inigo App](https://app.inigo.io) to monitor your API observability.
+- Go to the [Inigo App](https://app.inigo.io) to monitor your API observability.
 - Refer to the [Inigo Docs](https://docs.inigo.io) for detailed information on feature usage and policy configurations.